-Aside from construction and equipping costs related to the construction of the CDRH, total capital expenditures of approximately \$2,500,000 are expected to occur over the next three years beginning with the fiscal year ended June 30, 2013.
-Funding for the CDRH will include a combination of operating cash flows, community donations and proceeds from revenue bonds of the District.
-As for the other planned capital expenditures over the next three years, they represent regular annual expenditures made in connection with the normal routine maintenance and equipment replacement for the Health Facilities and are planned to be funded from cash reserves and community-based contributions.
+Aside from construction and equipping costs related to the Project, total capital expenditures of approximately \$1,500,000 are expected to occur over the next three years, beginning with fiscal year ending June 30, 2013.
+The Project will help the District and the Corporation meet the growing demands of an increasing population as well as meet most of the regulatory seismic requirements of California Senate Bill 1953 affecting the Hospital through 2030.
+Funding for the Project will include a combination of operating cash flows, community donations and proceeds from the General Obligation Bonds.
+As for the remaining \$1,500,000 of planned capital expenditures over the next three years, these represent regular annual expenditures made in connection with the normal routine maintenance of equipment and equipment replacements for the Hospital.
+These annual recurring capital expenditures are planned to be funded from the proceeds of equipment leases, cash reserves and community based contributions.